-- 1. Annual appointments shall be approved by the President or designee. - 2.
-Responsibilities to be performed shall be defined by the involved department or program of the University of Nevada, Reno School of Medicine; the University of Nevada, Las Vegas School of Medicine; or the University of Nevada, Las Vegas School of Dental Medicine. - 3.
+- 1. Annual appointments shall be approved by the President or designee. - Responsibilities to be performed shall be defined by the involved department or program of the University of Nevada, Reno School of Medicine; the University of Nevada, Las Vegas School of Medicine; or the University of Nevada, Las Vegas School of Dental Medicine. - 3.
 Salaries to be paid shall be approved by the President or designee. - 4.
 Appointments shall be issued annually for the University fiscal year; however, appointments may be offered for a shorter period to fill vacancies created by terminations or by the establishment of a temporary position.
 Twelve month appointments may overlap the fiscal year when a program of remediation is necessary or when a Resident starts the year after July 1. - 5.
 Work hours will be determined by the needs of patients cared for by the Residents in addition to specific departmental assignments. - 6.
 Procedures to be followed for the offering of contracts to Residents shall be established by the institutional President and published in the institutional administrative manual. - 7.
 Contracts are subject to modification during the fiscal year for Residents as Residents rotate between hospitals and other institutions.
 In such cases, the Residents may be paid during the interim period by other institutions or continued on contract at the University of Nevada, depending on the inter-institutional arrangements and the needs of the residency program.

-8. Contracts for Residents may be terminated by the University of Nevada, Reno or the University of Nevada, Las Vegas during the contract year for reasons of improper conduct, moral or ethical reasons, for inability to perform to departmental or educational standards and objectives, or because of financial conditions within the University of Nevada, Reno School of Medicine; the University of Nevada, Las Vegas School of Medicine.
-Procedures for notice, hearing and appeal of contract terminations or other actions shall be followed as established by the University of Nevada, Reno School of Medicine; the University of Nevada, Las Vegas School of Medicine; and the University of Nevada, Las Vegas School of Dental Medicine.
+8. Contracts for Residents may be terminated by the University of Nevada, Reno or the University of Nevada, Las Vegas during the contract year for reasons of improper conduct, moral or ethical reasons, for inability to perform to departmental or educational standards and objectives, or because of financial conditions within the University of Nevada, Reno School of Medicine; the University of Nevada, Las Vegas School of Medicine; or the University of Nevada, Las Vegas School of Dental Medicine.
+Procedures for notice, hearing and appeal of contract terminations or other actions shall be followed as established by the University of Nevada, Reno School of Medicine; the University of Nevada, Las Vegas School of Medicine; the University of Nevada, Reno School of Medicine; the University of Nevada, Reno School of Medicine; the University of Nevada, Reno School of Medicine; the University of Nevada, Las Vegas School of Medicine; the University of Nevada, Las Vegas School of Medicine; the University of Nevada, Las Vegas School of Medicine; the University of Nevada, Las Vegas School of Medicine; the University of Nevada, Las Vegas School of Medicine; and the University of Nevada, Las Vegas School of Dental Medicine.
 (See due process statement of the Schools of Medicine.)